trust & togetherness

 antibody testing is more uncertain at this time, and in consultation with our planning team and medical professionals, mpa will not be requiring or asking families to undergo antibody testing. an mpa student or staff member is required to obtain a negative covid-19 test result or doctor’s release to return to school if symptoms occur or if they have been exposed to a confirmed case.

-Community Spread: According to the CDC, community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.
+Community Spread: According to the Minnesota Department of Health, community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.
 Each health department determines community spread differently based on local conditions. .

-Response to Confirmed Cases: If a case has been confirmed of an MPA community member who has been on campus, MPA will coordinate the appropriate response and contact tracing with state and local health officials from the Minnesota Department of Health and the CDC.
+Response to Confirmed Cases: If a case has been confirmed of an MPA community member who has been on campus, MPA will coordinate the appropriate response and contact tracing with state and local health officials from the Minnesota Department of Health.

 Enhanced facility cleaning and sanitizing: Includes sanitation for shared supplies between use, three times daily cleaning of all spaces, including high-touch items such as doorknobs, light switches, and other common use items.